-There are hostels, and then there are hostels.
-HK falls into the latter category as its beds are scattered throughout the rooms of an elegant Victorian mansion originally constructed in 1892 that is a registered historic landmark in the City of Austin.
-Filled with creative thinkers and inspired entrepreneurs, the modernized interior of this old home is converted into a co-living space where you can stay for a day, a week or a month.
-No matter how long you stay, make sure to take advantage of the two white wraparound porches where you can sit and admire the city and sip on Lone Star beer.
+HK Austin’s beds are scattered throughout the rooms of an elegant Victorian mansion originally constructed in 1892; it is a registered historic landmark in the City of Austin.
+The modernized interior of this old home features a co-living space where you can stay for a day, a week or a month.
+No matter how long you stay, make sure to take advantage of the two white wraparound porches, where you can sit and admire the city while sipping a Lone Star beer.

-Just off 6th street – Austin’s liveliest stretch for nightlife – is the very affordable Firehouse Hostel.
+Just off 6th Street – Austin’s liveliest stretch for nightlife – is the very affordable Firehouse Hostel.
 Once a firehouse built in 1885, it now serves as an updated hostel and lounge.
 It provides free breakfast, free Wi-Fi and various room options.
-Depending on how much you’re looking to pay, it offers rooms with both shared and private bathrooms, deluxe dorm-style and economy dorms.
-Prices range from about $30 a night per person to $90 for a private room.
+Depending on how much you’re looking to pay, it offers rooms with both shared and private bathrooms, deluxe dorm-style accommodations and economy dorms.

-Known locally as DJ’s, this hostel is located right across from the University of Texas campus and its decor is everything you would expect from a residence residing right next to a college.
-25 local artists were commissioned to paint murals throughout every room and common area and the result is a vibrant and lively space where ideas flow.
-Also, right next door is the Austin favorite Hole in the Wall where you can get $1 beers and cocktails.
+Known locally as DJ’s, this hostel is located right across from the University of Texas campus, and its decor is everything you would expect from a place situated right next to a college.
+Local artists were commissioned to paint murals throughout every room, and the result is a vibrant and lively space where ideas flow.
+Next door is The Hole in the Wall, where you can get budget-friendly beers and cocktails.

 When you want to think beyond the guidebook, HI Austin is a perfect choice.
-Part of the Hostelling International USA (HI USA), this hostel is a nonprofit member organization founded on an enduring belief in the power of travel to foster a deeper understanding of people, places and the world around.
-The Austin branch is located on the shores of Lady Bird Lake and caters to the laid-back community of the Lone Star State’s capital.
-This tranquil setting with beautiful views is only a 25-minute walk to downtown Austin or South Congress Street.
-Even those who stay around the building can borrow yoga mats, bikes or relax in the dining room and lounge where they are sure to strike up an engaging conversation.
+Part of Hostelling International USA (HI USA), this hostel is a non-profit member organization founded on an enduring belief in the power of travel to foster a deeper understanding of people, places and the world around.
+The Austin branch lies on the shores of Lady Bird Lake and caters to the laid-back community of the Lone Star State’s capital.
+This tranquil setting with beautiful views is only a 25-minute walk to Downtown or South Congress Street.
+The hostel also rents out yoga mats and bikes, so guests can keep fit while on holiday.